jannskiee/first-youtube-downloader/README.md

         os.remove("audio.mp3")
         print(f"\nDownloaded {user_input} ({yt.title}) successfully!")

 # Example Link: https://www.youtube.com/watch?v=f6YDKF0LVWw (POP! by Nayeon)
-user_input = str(input("Enter the YouTube video link: "))
+user_input = str(input("Enter the youtube video link: "))
 yt_download(user_input)
 ```

-Note: The above example is interactive, where the user is prompted to enter the YouTube video link.
-You can modify the script to accept the link in a different way if desired.
+## Acknowledgments

+- This script uses the `pytube` library for downloading YouTube videos.
+- The `moviepy` library is used for video and audio processing.

+---

+Feel free to modify the README as needed to better fit your specific use case or preferences.